 Make sure that whenever you go out, there is someone there to protect you and look out for you.
 Don’t take someone like your younger brother or he could be harassed along with you.
 Take someone who is physically stronger than your stalker to minimise the chances of you getting attacked by him.

-4. Be prepared for attack
+4. Be prepared for an attack

-Carry some kind of weapon in your bag like a Swiss knife or the very popular and handy pepper spray.
+Carry some kind of weapons in your bag like a Swiss knife or the very popular and handy pepper spray.
 A stalker has predatory traits and will watch closely to find an opportunity to communicate with you or harm you when you are in a vulnerable position.

 Make sure that it’s not you who is the victim and don’t refrain from physically hurting him if it comes to it.
 He is traumatising you and must pay for it.